mucosal-immunology-lab/elisa-analysis/README.md

 #### Plot each plate individually

-In this case, each plate represents a different target protein and data should therefore be plotted individually.
+In this case, each plate represents a different target protein and data.
+Therefore, we could plot each individually.

 ```r
 # Loop through the plates and generate a plot for each